spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 #### Unid (unidentified correction)

-The Unid tag is used when the syntactic structure of the normalized text segment may rather be described as _created_ than as _corrected_.
-The normalization is a radical change of or addition to the original text.
-The original text does however give a fair indication of the intended _meaning_ (otherwise the correction would be X-marked), but it gives a very poor basis for assuming a specific syntactic structure.

-_Examples_

-* **Det därför tycker jag om det är** simma lungt och blåser -> **Jag tycker om det för att jag tycker om att** simma lugnt och när det blåser

-* Jag hoppas att du **intressant för din ny livs** -> Jag hoppas att du **tycker att ditt nya liv är intressant**

-* Så hur mycket pojkarna bettalad **värt inte** deras äppelträd eftersom trädet var viktig för dem -> Så hur mycket pojkarna betalade **var mindre än vad** deras äppelträd **var värt** eftersom trädet var viktigt för dem .

-The Unid tag may also be used for any other type of correction which cannot be covered by any of the other correction categories defined in the taxonomy.
+The Unid tag is used for any type of correction which cannot be covered by any of the correction categories defined in the taxonomy.

-**Note**: The Unid tag should only be applied in cases when a correction has actually been made, and when the original text gives fairly sound support for the interpretation presented in the normalized version.
-Text segments which are so difficult to interpret that they are either left unchanged or normalized on the basis of guesses rather than solid interpretations should be tagged with X.

 ### Some specific categorization issues